Data Dictionary Tables

 The database administration ident SYSADM is granted SELECT access on the dictionary tables with the WITH GRANT OPTION.
 No other user may read the data dictionary base tables unless authorized to do so by SYSADM.

-A set of system views is defined on the data dictionary tables when the system is installed, see the Mimer SQL Reference Manual for documentation of these views).
+A set of system views is defined on the data dictionary tables when the system is installed, see the Mimer SQL Reference Manual, Chapter 13, Data Dictionary Views for more information).

 The logical group PUBLIC is granted SELECT access on these views, so that any user may read the dictionary information presented in the views.
 Many of the view definitions restrict the information presented to descriptions of objects and privileges accessible to the current user.